How a Prosecutor Proves a Hit-and-Run Case

 Car Accident Causing Property Damage

-The prosecutors have to prove that you got in an accident that caused property damage.
-So, you could not even hit another vehicle — if you hit someone's wall or someone's street.
+The prosecutors have to prove that you were in an accident that caused property damage.
+So, you could not even hit another vehicle—if you hit someone's wall or someone's street.

-If it causes property damage, it meets the requirement for the first step of a hit and run.
+If it causes property damage, it meets the requirement for the first step of a hit-and-run.
 The second thing they have to prove is that you left the scene without exchanging information.
-Often, people will leave the scene and then try to come back later and give the information.
-That may or may not fix everything.
+Often, people leave the scene and then try to come back later and give the information, which may or may not fix everything.

-If you're involved in either a misdemeanor or felony hit and run accident, pick up the phone now.
+If you're involved in a misdemeanor or felony hit-and-run accident, pick up the phone now.
 Make the call.
 We'll sit down and discuss the defense strategies.
-I will deal with the case, make the right decisions, and act as a buffer between you and the police for your hit and run matter.
-Hedding Law Firm is a Los Angeles criminal defense law and offers a free case consultation at (213) 542-0940; you can fill out our contact form.
+I will deal with the case, make the right decisions, and act as a buffer between you and the police for your hit-and-run matter.
+Hedding Law Firm is a Los Angeles criminal defense law firm and offers a free case consultation at (213) 542-0940; you can fill out our contact form.

 Related: